A phaeochromocytoma is a rare tumour of the adrenal glands, which sit above the kidneys.

 Treating a phaeochromocytoma

-Most people with a phaeochromocytoma will have it surgically removed.
+Most people with a phaeochromocytoma will need surgery to have it removed.

-You'll usually be given medication called alpha blockers for several weeks before the operation to block the effects of the excess hormones on your body and stabilise your blood pressure and pulse ready for surgery.
+You'll usually be given medication called alpha blockers (and in some cases beta-blockers) for several weeks before the operation.
+They block the effects of the excess hormones on your body and stabilise your heart rate and blood pressure.

-The operation is carried out under general anaesthetic (where you are asleep) and may be done as:
+The operation is carried out under general anaesthetic (when you're unconscious).
+It may be done as:

-- laparoscopic ('keyhole') surgery – where a number of small incisions (cuts) are made and fine instruments are passed through these to remove the tumour; this is the most common type of surgery for phaeochromocytomas
+- "keyhole" (laparoscopic) surgery – a number of small cuts (incisions) are made and fine instruments are passed through these to remove the tumour; this is the most common type of surgery for phaeochromocytomas

-- open surgery – where a single, larger incision is made in the skin to access and remove the tumour
+- open surgery – a single larger incision is made in the skin to access and remove the tumour

-The incisions will usually be made in your abdomen.
+The incisions will usually be made in your tummy (abdomen).

-Your doctor will discuss the best type of operation for you and explain the procedure to you in detail, including the risks, and will answer any questions you have.
+Your doctor will discuss the best type of operation for you and explain the procedure in detail, including the risks.
+They'll also answer any questions you have.

-If your tumour cannot be removed, you will need medication to manage your condition – usually a combination of medicines to control the effects of the excessive hormones.
+If your tumour can't be removed, you'll need medication to manage your condition.
+This will usually be a combination of medicines to control the effects of the excessive hormones.

-Left untreated, phaeochromocytomas can cause severe problems and have a significant impact on your quality of life.
+Left untreated, phaeochromocytomas can cause severe problems and significantly affect your quality of life.

-However, the majority of tumours can be successfully removed during surgery and this will usually mean most of the symptoms disappear.
+However, most tumours can be successfully removed by surgery and this will usually mean most of the symptoms disappear.